Citizenship and PSHE Education

 KEY STAGE 3

-Citizenship is taught as a discrete subject at KS3 with each student having a one hour lesson each week.
-In these lessons students also cover topics from the PHSE (Personal, Social and Health Education) curriculum.
-The content covered in both subjects is taught in line with the 2014 National Curriculum.
+Citizenship is taught as a discrete subject within History and Geography lesson time in Years 7 and 8.
+In these lessons students also cover topics in line with the 2014 National Curriculum.

 At Key Stage 3 the Citizenship units studied include: